DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 <div class="alert alert-info"><strong>Resource-based sampling rules are in Beta</strong>: Starting from version <a href="https://github.com/DataDog/dd-trace-java/releases/tag/v1.34.0">1.34.0</a>, for Java applications, set by-service and by-resource sampling rates from the <a href="/tracing/trace_pipeline/ingestion_controls#configure-the-service-ingestion-rate">Ingestion Control Page</a> UI.
 Request access to the feature via this <a href="https://forms.gle/WCG57yTCG27BCBB67">link</a>.</div>

-Read more about how to remotely configure sampling rates by service and resource in this [article][1].
+Read more about how to remotely configure sampling rates by service and resource in the [Resource-based sampling guide][1].

-**Note**: The remotely set configuration takes precedence over local configuration.
+**Note**: Remotely set configuration takes precedence over local configuration.

 **Local configuration**